4 Mechanical Properties of Materials

 Click to expand

 A common method of measuring mechanical properties of materials is the tensile test, which involves placing a cylinder or bar of material in a load frame (such as shown in Figure 4.1 (A)) and subjecting the specimen to tensile loading.
 A specimen (such as shown in Figure 4.1 (B)) is mounted in grips that are then separated at a prescribed displacement rate.
-Because of the likelihood of failures at the grip due to concentrations of stress, specimens are typically “waisted” to form dogbone or dumbbell shapes.
-Large fillets are used to reduce stress concentrations associated with the different areas (see Section 5.2), and failure will typically occur within the narrowed region of the specimen due to the smaller cross-sectional area.
-This region is often referred to as the gauge length as this becomes the area of interest for the specimen.
+Because of the likelihood of failures at the grip due to concentrations of stress, specimens are typically “waisted” to form dog bone or dumbbell shapes.
+Large fillets are used to reduce stress concentrations associated with the different areas (see Section 5.2), and failure typically occurs within the narrowed region of the specimen because of the smaller cross-sectional area.
+This region is often referred to as the gauge length, as this becomes the area of interest for the specimen.

 \[ \sigma=\frac{N}{A} \]

-The deformation is used to calculate the average normal strain from Equation 3.1, where \(\Delta L\) is the deformation measured by the strain gauge over the active length of the extensometer, L.
+The deformation is used to calculate the average normal strain from Equation 3.1, where ΔL is the deformation measured by the strain gauge over the active length of the extensometer, L.

 \[ \varepsilon=\frac{\Delta L}{L} \]